Jeansen/cdmn/README.md

 will be honored whereas `URxvt.cdmn.sidebar.height` will be fixed at 100%.
 Similarly, if you set `URxvt.cdmn.sidebar.position` to `top` or `bottom` only your setting for `URxvt.cdmn.sidebar.height` will be honored whereas `URxvt.cdmn.sidebar.width` will be fixed at 100%.
 Finally, `center` will set both, width and height, to 100% and ignore any of your settings for width and height.
-In addition you can decide if you would like to have a border when you position the sidbar left or right.
+In addition you can decide if you would like to have a border when you position the sidebar left or right.

 For the graphs shown on each pane you can set the symbols to use.
 Generally, there are two symbols.
 One symbols serves as the background and the other serves as the indicator.
 But you can also leave out the second symbols if you want to have a